Shivanirathod126/web-app/README.md

 # web-app
-This is an simple application which displays the name after submitting the form
+This is an simple application which displays the name after submitting the form.